Hawkynt/Randomizer/Readme.md

   end.
   ```

+  > [!WARNING]
+  > If [Randomize](https://lazarus-ccr.sourceforge.io/docs/rtl/system/randomize.html) has only second precision (which depends on compiler implementation), this example may produce the same number twice because the same seed may be utilized.

 Using a high-entropy seed source, especially in cryptographic applications, ensures that the generator produces a sequence that is difficult to predict and reverse-engineer.

 ## Types of Random Number Generators (RNG)